Trust Pilot Customer Feedback Mobile

 The process of making wooden utility poles begins by choosing the right trees for the job.
 This occurs while they’re still standing.
 They are judged by traits that affect their load-bearing abilities.
 These traits include straightness, length, and taper.
 Less than 10 percent of trees in a typical stand of timber will have the acceptable traits to become a utility pole.

-These trees are then harvested and transported to a lumber yard and/or manufacturing facility.
+These trees are then harvested and transported to a lumber yard and/or utility pole companies.

 After transport, the bark from the trees is removed.
 After that, the poles are shaped to make them as straight as possible.
 Each pole is examined, categorized, and given a class as specified in the ANSI standards.
 The attributes reviewed include the presence of decay, knots, grain orientation, and splits.